Luadoo/ASBQ/README.md

 python main.py --epochs 100 --teacher resnet18 --teacher-checkpoint /mnt/quantiKD/TA-bnn/states/your_checkpoint_position_in_here_best.pth.tar --teacher-wbits 32 --teacher-abits 32 --student resnet18 --student-wbits 8 --student-abits 8 --dataset imagenet --trial-id 'imagenet-32-8bit' --weight-decay 1e-4

 ### From our experience with hyperparameters in CIFAR-10/100:
 * epoch: 240; (It is an option, for example: 32-bit -> 8-bit, you can use 80 epochs for faster implementation.
-Our paper used the maximum 240 epochs for CIFAR.)
+Our paper used the maximum 240 epochs for CIFAR-10/100.)
 * Batch size: 128;
 * learning rate: for 32bit,8bit,4bit with {80,120,180} using {0.1, 0.1x0.01, 0.1x0.001}; for 2bit,1bit with {80,120,180} using {0.01, 0.01x0.01, 0.01x0.001}.